kth-mda/ldvis/docs/reference.md

 |i|variable|The query result row number, starting with 0.|
 |console|object|An object that can be used for debug logging.
 Use console.log('i', i); to log 0, 1, 2 etc to the browser javascript console.
 It can be used for debugging the program.|

+The node and line functions below, sets some attribute and then returns the node or line.
+This make it possible to chain multiple function calls together.

+node(?s).label(?title).color('blue');

+Or if you want, set a variable to do the calls in steps.

+var node1 = node(?s);
+node1.label(?title).color('blue');

 #### Node functions

 |name|description|